MichaelAlvarado/RockRecognitionServer/README.md

 <!--te-->

 ## Rock Classification
-The server has a trained model based on ML.NET Deep Learning.
+Using ML.NET Deep Learning a model was trained with more than two thousands Images available from the Apollo Program and the internet.
 This current Model is capable of classifying the following rocks:
 ### Basalt
 <img src="https://user-images.githubusercontent.com/47261571/114284947-799f1880-9a21-11eb-8bd2-80b0a2a615e2.jpeg" width="350" height="400">